Escape to Google

 The Domestic Violence Program is primarily an emergency shelter program with a focus on safety and housing.
 The shelter provides safety for domestic violence survivors and their children in a confidential location separate from other Crossroads properties.
-The domestic violence program also includes transitional housing and a 24-hour helpline.
-Clients will have access to Crossroads Rhode Island’s range of services, including basic needs assistance, education and employment services, and intensive case management, while they work to find a secure and stable home.
+The Domestic Violence Program also includes transitional housing and a 24-hour helpline.
+Clients will have access to Crossroads Rhode Island’s range of services, including basic needs assistance, education, employment services and intensive case management, while they work to find a secure and stable home.

 24-Hour Helpline: (401) 861-2760

 We operate a helpline for individuals in domestic violence situations to call at any time to speak with a trained volunteer.
-Volunteers can offer advice on staying safe, creating an escape plan, taking action, or just be there to listen.
-Staffed 24 hours a day, 7 days a week, there will always be someone there to answer your call.
+Volunteers can offer advice on staying safe, creating an escape plan, taking action as well as being there to listen.
+Staffed 24-hours-a-day, 7-days-a-week, there will always be someone there to answer your call.

 Suggestions for Helping